 The Collection Online, launched in February 2020, is still in its early stages and consists of object records for a part of the collection.

-Currently, all the Italian drawings, as well as those by Rembrandt and his circle held by the Fondation Custodia are available to search in our online collection database.
-This concerns over 700 objects.
+Currently, all the Italian drawings, our French 19th-century drawings, as well as those by Rembrandt and his circle held by the Fondation Custodia are available to search in our online collection database.
+This concerns over 1800 objects.

 In the upcoming years, we will be updating the database with other works of art on an ongoing basis.
-At the moment we are preparing the publication of our Rembrandt etchings, our Flemish and Dutch Old Master paintings, our French 19th century drawings, as well as a part of the collection of artists’ letters and manuscripts (French autographs 14th - 17th century).
+At the moment we are preparing the publication of our Rembrandt etchings, our Flemish and Dutch Old Master paintings, as well as a part of the collection of artists’ letters and manuscripts (French autographs 14th - 17th century).

 For more information about the Fondation Custodia’s collections, please visit our website: Presentation of the Collection

 We have made the collection accessible in a multi-faceted way.
 You can do a basic search (Search all) by typing one or more words in the ‘Search here’ box and click the icon to the right of the box.
 This search explores all fields in the database.

 You can reduce the results through the filters below.
 It is also possible to browse by directly using the filters, without typing a term into the main search box.
 This search only queries the designated fields.